 The trust members, governors and senior staff are confident that there is currently no significant risk to the future operation or success of the Academy, although changes in funding for future years are expected to continue.
-Overall, these changes, along with increases in running costs, may reduce the amount of grant funding available to fund educational activities.
+Overall, these changes, along with a reduction in pupil numbers and increases in running costs, will continue to reduce the amount of grant funding available to fund educational activities.

-It is also clear that the Academy may be affected by a fundamental change in the way schools and academies are funded with the introduction of the National Funding Formula effective from 2018/19.
-The financial impact of this change is being considered and the potential impact will be modelled and shared with stakeholders throughout 2017/18.
+It is also clear that the Academy may be affected by a fundamental change in the way schools and academies are funded with the introduction of the National Funding Formula effective from 2018/19 with full implementation now planned for 2021/2022.
+The financial impact of this change is kept under review with regular reports to Governors.

-Whilst these changes are being phased in, the Academy will be protected from dramatic funding losses in any individual year but may also make use of its reserves to provide short term support for the revenue budget if required.
-During 2016/17, Governors considered viable options for managing the changes and have put in place a suitable strategy that will not adversely affect the quality of education provision.
+Whilst these changes are being phased in, the Academy is protected from dramatic funding losses in any individual year but may also make use of its reserves to provide short term support for the revenue budget if required.
+During 2017/18, Governors considered viable options for managing the changes and have put in place a suitable strategy that will not adversely affect the quality of education provision.